Diagnosis

 • Keep your feet clean and dry.
 Wash your feet twice a day and gently towel-dry between the toes.

-• Use an antifungal product.
-After washing and drying your feet, apply an antifungal product.
-The antifungal terbinafine (Lamisil AT) has been shown to be very effective.
-Another option is clotrimazole (Lotrimin AF).
-You may need to experiment to find the product and formulation — ointment, gel, cream, lotion, powder or spray — that work for you.
-Apply the product to the affected skin as directed — usually twice a day until a week after the rash clears up.
+You may need to try various products to find the one that works best for you.
+Put the product on your skin twice a day.
+Keep using the product until a week after the rash clears up.
 It might take 2 to 4 weeks to see results.
-If the condition comes back, you might need to start applying the product again.
+If the infection comes back, you may need to start treatment again.

 • Protect your feet in public places.
 Wear waterproof sandals or shoes around public pools, showers and lockers rooms.